appscode/blog/content/post/kubedb-v2024.11.18/index.md

       scalingThreshold: 100
 ```

-***RotateAuth OpsRequest***:
+**RotateAuth OpsRequest**:

 We have also added support for RotateAuth ops request for `Solr` in this release.
 It will rotate the admin credential of solr.
 We can provide secret name in the spec.authentication.secretRef.name and ops manager with update the credential of database.
-If we don’t provide any secret anime the password of the current secret will be updated.
+If we don’t provide any secret and the password of the current secret will be updated.

 Solr RotateAuth OpsRequest: